The Option Period Explained—The Buyer’s Reality Check Series

 Without structure, buyers often:

-Structure helps organize findings so you can see patterns, assess impact, and decide calmly.
+A clear framework helps organize the findings, identify patterns, assess potential impact, and decide more calmly.

 This is where information becomes useful instead of overwhelming.

-The Inspection Review & Decision Worksheet is designed to help you organize inspection findings by system, note potential impact, and reflect on what feels manageable before decisions are made.
-By slowing the process just enough, the tool helps separate information from reaction and keeps attention on what matters most to you.
+The Inspection Review & Decision Worksheet is designed to help buyers sort inspection findings by system, note potential impact, and think through what feels manageable before decisions are made.
+By slowing the process just enough, the tool helps separate information from reaction and keeps attention on the issues that matter most to you.

-As inspection information is reviewed, the Cindy Coggins Realty Group remains involved during the option period to support coordination and, when needed, help frame negotiation discussions related to the findings.
+As inspection findings are reviewed, Cindy Coggins Realty Group remains involved throughout the option period to help coordinate next steps and, when appropriate, support conversations around repair requests, concessions, or other negotiation considerations tied to the findings.

 Continue the Buyer Journey